bicerfatih/RAG-LLM-Finance-Chatbot/README.md

 Follow the on-screen prompts to interact with the chatbot.

 ## Documentation
-Further documentation is available in the `docs/` directory, detailing advanced configurations and operational details.
+Financial reports documents are available in the `pdf_chat_data/` directory.

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request to propose your changes.